TOSIT-IO/tdp-collection/roles/spark/README.md

 Currently the role only supports the deployment of SSL-enabled, Kerberos authenticated Spark History Server instances.

-This role can be used to install both Spark 2 and Spark 3.
+This role can be used to install Spark 3.

 ## Prerequisites